It's Wednesday — happy middle of the week. Here are five tidbits of news and information that we hope you'll find useful or entertaining.

 Roy Allen Griffith would be sentenced to time served in the Livingston County Jail where he has been for more than two months, under a plea agreement, the article said.
 Sentencing is Dec.
 8.

 Douglas Earl Ward, 55, of Linden and John Earl Sanborn, 53, of Harrison pleaded no contest to the same charge in September, the paper reported.

-The trio were arrested in June after a Hartland man who owns the barn discovered the break-in, tracked the men to a nearby mudbogging event, collected evidence and called police.
+The trio were arrested in June after a Hartland man who owns the barn discovered the break-in, to a nearby mudbogging event, collected evidence and called police.

 5. Hartland trivia

 Congrats to Ann Wisniewski for getting yesterday's question correct — One of Hartland's pioneers was Freeman Near.
 He was Hartland's first ______.
 Answer: He was the first doctor.

 Wednesday's question: In 1906, Leola Brian was paid $22 a month to do what job?
 Please answer in comments.